Stephen M. Vantassel Ph.D., MNI, CNI, CWCP, ACP

 All the while, Stephen maintained his interest in the field of animal damage control.
 He became one of the first Problem Animal Controllers in the state of Massachusetts and one of the first nationally Certified Wildlife Control Operators.
 He founded Wildlife Removal Service, Inc., headquartered in his hometown of Springfield, Massachusetts which he eventually sold it in 1998.
-He also founded the Massachusetts Association of Problem Animal Controllers, which continues to this day.
+He also founded the Massachusetts Association of Problem Animal Controllers.

 Stephen has discussed topics related to wildlife damage control on television, radio and in public settings.
 But his greatest impact is to be found in the area of publishing.
 He has articles published in a variety of magazines and newsletters including, but not limited to, The Probe, Fur-Fish & Game, Trapper & Predator Caller, Animal Damage Control, etc. He is a former Assistant Editor and staff writer for Wildlife Control Technology Magazine and continues to write for them.
 He has also published two books, both of which underwent expansions, The Wildlife Removal Handbook, rev. ed.
 And the Wildlife Damage Inspection Handbook rev. ed.
 Stephen’s publishing also extends beyond the printed page to the web, where he had a “Living with Wildlife” column on Suite101.com.

 Stephen has a Doctorate in Theology.
 His dissertation was entitled, A Theological, Ethical, and Scientific Evaluation of the Christian Animal Rights Movement’s Opposition to Wildlife Trapping.
 He believes that his academic training coupled with “real-world” animal damage control experience provides him with a unique perspective on this controversial topic.
 In addition, Stephen has a M.S. in Leadership Education from the University of Nebraska-Lincoln (2013).